 This will ensure you always have plenty of ideas and don’t need to spend time thinking up new ones on a weekly basis.

 Blogging is a great way to educate others, but you can also combine it with your own professional development.

 Most fitness professionals stay up-to-date on fitness research, training, techniques, and business skills by absorbing content.
-Maybe you read web articles, watch videos, study infographics, listen to podcasts, or read books.
+Maybe you read online articles, watch videos, study infographics, listen to podcasts, or read books.

 So why not take things a step further a summarise this content for your own readers?
-This makes efficient use of your time, and benefits your readers too.
+This makes efficient use of your time, help reinforce what you’ve learned, and benefits your readers too.

 Focus On One Thing